 Another important reason is waste.
 It’s wasteful to send perfectly good lids to the landfill after just one use.
 While there are ideas for reusing canning lids as labels and for other purposes, none of those options seems appealing to me.
 The best way to reuse canning lids is for canning.

-Lastly, the convenience of having fewer items to shop for is also very appealing.
+Lastly, the convenience of having fewer items to shop for is also very attractive.
 This way, I can buy new lids once a season and reuse them repeatedly.

 How to keep a canning lid intact